 The University, which counts Bank of America and Office Depot among its long-standing trusted partners, is making a concerted effort to elevate its corporate engagement.
-More recently, scientists from Sancilio & Co., Inc., a local biotech company, have been teaching a graduate course giving students hands-on laboratory experience in preparing and analyzing pharmaceutical solutions.
-Aside from giving the students new skills, the company is also helping train the highly skilled workforce it needs.
+More recently, scientists from Sancilio & Co., Inc., a local biotech company, have developed a graduate course giving students hands-on laboratory experience in preparing and analyzing pharmaceutical solutions.
+Aside from giving the students new skills, this course is also helping train the highly skilled employees biopharmaceutical and drug development companies need.

 The university recently charged Anton Post, Ph.D., associate vice president for corporate and international relations, with spearheading an increased effort to engage with corporations to promote economic growth and achieve cutting-edge research.